 (ii) The Sponsor is exempt from, or not subject to, regulation as a Aholding company@ or a Asubsidiary company@ of a Aholding company,@ in each case as such term is defined in PUHCA.
 Assuming that the Trust is exempt from, or not subject to, regulation as a Aholding company@ or a Asubsidiary company@ of a Aholding company,@ Asset LLC is exempt from, or not subject to, regulation as a Aholding company@ or a Asubsidiary company@ of a Aholding company@.

 (f) No Default.
-No default under this and Auction Agreement or the other Operative Documents has occurred and is continuing.
+No default under this Sale Transfer and Auction Agreement or the other Operative Documents has occurred and is continuing.

 (g) Consents.
-The execution and delivery by the Sponsor Asset LLC of each Operative Document to which each is a party, the consummation of the transactions contemplated thereby, and its compliance with the terms thereof do not require the consent, or the approval or authorization of, or filing, registration, or qualification with, any Governmental Authority or any other Person that has not been obtained or made.
+The execution and delivery by the Sponsor and, Asset LLC and the Transferor of each Operative Document to which each is a party, the consummation of the transactions contemplated thereby, and its compliance with the terms thereof do not require the consent, or the approval or authorization of, or filing, registration, or qualification with, any Governmental Authority or any other Person that has not been obtained or made.

 (h) Compliance with Laws.
-Each of the Sponsor Asset LLC is in compliance with all Law (including applicable Environmental Law) applicable to it or its property, except to the extent that the failure to so comply could not reasonably be expected to have a material adverse effect on (i) Asset LLC or the Asset LLC Interest or (ii) on the consolidated financial condition, business, or operations of the Sponsor and its Subsidiaries, taken as a whole.
+Each of the Sponsor and, Asset LLC and the Transferor is in compliance with all Law (including applicable Environmental Law) applicable to it or its property, except to the extent that the failure to so comply could not reasonably be expected to have a material adverse effect on (i) Asset LLC or the Asset LLC Interest or (ii) on the consolidated financial condition, business, or operations of the Sponsor and its Subsidiaries, taken as a whole.

 (i) ERISA.
-The execution and delivery of this and Auction Agreement by the Sponsor is exempt from, or does not involve any transaction that is subject to, the prohibitions of Section 406 of ERISA and does not involve any transaction in connection with which a penalty could be imposed under Section 502(i) of ERISA or a tax could be imposed pursuant to Section 4975 of the Code.
+The execution and delivery of this Sale Transfer and Auction Agreement by the Sponsor is exempt from, or does not involve any transaction that is subject to, the prohibitions of Section 406 of ERISA and does not involve any transaction in connection with which a penalty could be imposed under Section 502(i) of ERISA or a tax could be imposed pursuant to Section 4975 of the Code.

 (j) No Material Adverse Change.
-Since , 2000 there has been no material adverse change in the business, consolidated financial position or results of operations of the Sponsor and its Subsidiaries, taken as a whole.
+Since March 31 June 30, 2000 there has been no material adverse change in the business, consolidated financial position or results of operations of the Sponsor and its Subsidiaries, taken as a whole.